How to Build a Scalable Team Without Becoming the Bottleneck: The CEO’s Guide to Freedom

 I’ve personally made every single one of these mistakes.
 And each one cost me time, money, and freedom.
 But they also taught me what actually works.

-The 3-Phase Team Building Framework That Actually Scales
+The Strategic Team Building Framework That Actually Scales

 If you want to scale your business without becoming the bottleneck, building the right team is non-negotiable.
 But that doesn’t mean hiring fast or outsourcing everything.